nearform/titus/docs/developers/packages/titus-backend/README.md

 The `GET /healthcheck` endpoint is intended for your production cluster.
 Your backend is ready to use when it returns your application version and server timestamp.
 It also runs a dummy query against the database to ensure it's available.

+## Configure Authorization
+Titus provides authorization capabilities via Casbin, an access control system with configurable policies and models that allow you to control which resources in your application a user can access.

+### Authz Check Routes
+Each of the Authentication service configurations included with Titus (Auth0, Cognito and AzureAD) provide the endpoint `/authzcheck` to illustrate the function of authorization with Casbin policies.
+These simple examples accept a standard JWT as an `idToken` as provided by the auth service and decode the token, extracting the user's email to match to any defined by the comma-separated value for `CHECK_AUTHZ_ADMIN_USERS` in `.env`

+This is a simple example to illustrate integration with Casbin.
+Your real-world app will require specific authz policies - Casbin supports a range of capabilities via _watchers_ and _adaptors_.

+For more information check this useful introduction to [Access Control in Node.js with Fastify and Casbin](casbin-introduction) and the [official Casbin docs](casbin)

 ## Install the Backend